 Don’t forget the little guy

-Software time-clocks have numerous advantages over pen and paper for employees as well.
-While some employees resist the transition they are usually quick to see the advantages and make the switch to online time tracking once they are presented with the how a digital time clock can actually benefit them.
+Time clock software has numerous advantages over pen and paper for employees as well.
+While some employees resist the transition, they are usually quick to see the advantages and make the switch to online time tracking once they are presented with how a digital time clock can actually benefit them.
 And trust us, the benefits far outweigh the outdated time tracking procedure you’ve been doing.

 1. Paid right (and) on time

-Timesheet corrections, emails, phone calls and the time wasted finalizing that timesheet to be paid – employees do not enjoy that.
+Timesheet corrections, emails, phone calls and the time wasted finalizing that timesheet to be paid – employees really do not enjoy that.
 Moreover, these unpleasant activities will often come at the expense of work hours, quickly becoming an exponential kind of a problem.
-Getting to that Holy Gails – the approved timesheet – faster by using software attendance management can help prevent delays in payroll.
+Getting to that Holy Grail – the approved timesheet – faster by using software attendance management can help prevent delays in payroll.
 It can also make the process of timesheet correction and approval as easy as liking a photo on Instagram.
 And let’s be real, we had you at “paid right (and) on time!”
 That’s all any of us want.

 2. Empowerment through transparency

 Paycheck surprises are only fun when they’re positive.
 At least for employees.
 They can be unpleasant when you’re planning a household budget around your income.
-Online attendance solutions give your employees always-on access to payroll estimates and summaries of hours worked.
-Such transparency helps mutual trust a sense of reliability in the employee-employer relationship.
+Online time clock solutions give your employees always-on access to payroll estimates and summaries of hours worked.
+Such transparency helps to build mutual trust a sense of reliability in the employee-employer relationship.

 The risks of staying behind

-You don’t need to be a physicist to know a simple law of nature – an object at rest stays at rest.
+You don’t need to be a physicist to know one of the simple laws of nature – an object at rest stays at rest.
 All you need to do is take a look at employees crawling back from a break.
 The problem with lagging isn’t only that it reduces effectiveness and profitability of a business, but also prevents a business from adjusting to market demands and conditions.